 Yellow Belts.
-In turn, these employees are eligible to serve as 'SIM Ambassadors', or informal extensions of SIM, to implement process improvements in their respective areas - both academic and non-academic.
+In turn these employees serve as 'Champions of Continuous Improvement' and informal extensions of SIM, to implement process improvements in their respective areas - both academic and non-academic.
 The opportunities for improvement identified through these projects can also help to inform new Initiatives as part of the Strategic Planning process which SIM also facilitates.